Insider Buying: Daxor Corp CEO - GuruFocus.com

-On May 24, 2023, Michael Feldschuh, CEO and President of Daxor Corp (DXR, Financial), purchased 2,000 shares of the company's stock.
-This move is noteworthy as it reflects the confidence of the top executive in the company's future prospects.
+On May 24, 2023, Michael Feldschuh, CEO and President of Daxor Corp (DXR, Financial), purchased 2000 shares of the company's stock.
+This move is noteworthy as it reflects the confidence of the company's top executive in the future prospects of the business.
 In this article, we will take a closer look at Michael Feldschuh, Daxor Corp's business, and the relationship between insider transactions and stock price.

 Who is Michael Feldschuh?